 In our humanness, we often get caught up in the “things of this world.”
 That’s typical.
 (I use “typical” instead of “normal” as much as possible because, how the heck can we dictate what “normal” is?)

-Many of us have so many things.
+Many of us have so many possessions.
 We work hard to acquire these things; we treasure them; we boast about them; we often think we still don’t have enough of them; we covet what others have.
 We’ve been conditioned to do this.
-There’s absolutely nothing wrong with having wonderful things, unless….we lose sight of everything else.
+There’s absolutely nothing wrong with having beautiful things unless, we lose sight of everything else.

-When you’re alone in the dark, just you and God (or whatever name you have for a Divine Power if you have one at all) what do you think about?
+When you’re alone in the dark, just you and God (or whatever name you have for your Divine Power), what do you think about?
 Do you wish you had someone else’s life?
 Do you wish you had someone else’s home?
 It’s not hard to do that sometimes, is it?
 I think most of us have been there.
 But God has given us this life.

 I’m very fortunate that my grandchildren live nearby.
-Yesterday my eight-year-old granddaughter, Lauren, and I made dinner.
+Yesterday my eight-year-old granddaughter and I made dinner.
 We made a Bolognese sauce (the one my Mom used to make) for lasagna, a salad, and brownies.
-She added the spices to the pot with care.
-She meticulous layered the pasta and sauce and cheeses as she built the main dish.
-She took her time measuring the ingredients for the brownies.
-She set the table, carefully choosing the perfect placemats and napkins.
+Lauren added the spices to the pot with care.
+She meticulously layered the pasta, sauce, and cheeses as she built the main dish.
+She took her time measuring the ingredients for the brownies, then set the table, carefully choosing the perfect placemats and napkins.

 She even made place cards with each person’s name and an image representing something they’re good at.
 She planned the process of tossing the salad, plating the food, and serving water, with at least four revisions.